Yanks ponder outfield moves with Hicks on DL

 His injury forced the Yankees to recall outfielder Billy McKinney from Triple-A Scranton/Wilkes-Barre.
 McKinney torched his way through big league spring training, tying for the team lead with five home runs and 13 RBIs.

 McKinney wasted no time getting into the big club's batting order in this latest stint.
-He is scheduled to make his major league debut Friday night, batting seventh and playing left field, as Brett Gardner moves over to center.
+He made his major league debut Friday night, batting seventh and playing left field, as Brett Gardner moved over to center.
+McKinney went 1-for-4 with a single in his first at-bat.

 Gardner is the root of the Yankees' thinking when it comes to possibly getting Judge some time in center field as Hicks heals.